Autosaida/DeFiHackAnalysis/README.md

 Please note that the analysis notes provided in this repository have been **translated into English using the ChatGPT**.
 You are welcome to modify or refine the text.
 Additionally, as a continuously learning novice, I acknowledge that my expertise may have limitations.
 If you encounter any areas of misunderstanding or analysis errors, please feel free to open an issue to provide constructive criticism or corrections.

+You can visit the [website](https://autosaida.github.io/DeFiHackAnalysis) for a better reading experience.

 ## Incident Analysis

 [240415_ChaingeFinance](./analysis/240415_ChaingeFinance.md)